Cicatricial Alopecia Secondary to Radiation Therapy: Case Report and Review of the Literature

 TLDR Keeping radiation doses under 16 Gy may reduce permanent hair loss.

-The document discussed cicatricial alopecia resulting from high-dose radiation therapy (RT) used for treating intracranial malignancies, which led to permanent destruction of hair follicles and alopecia.
-A case was reported where radiation-induced cicatricial alopecia was confirmed by histopathology, but without obvious clinical scarring or dermal fibrosis, making the patient a suitable candidate for hair transplantation.
-The study suggested that if the radiation dose is kept under 16 Gy at a depth of 5 mm, the incidence of radiation-induced cicatricial alopecia could be reduced.
-A review of literature on this condition and current radiation methods was also included.
+The document discussed cicatricial alopecia resulting from high-dose radiation therapy (RT) used to treat intracranial malignancies, which can permanently destroy hair follicles and lead to permanent alopecia.
+A case was reported where radiation-induced cicatricial alopecia was confirmed by histopathology without obvious clinical scarring or dermal fibrosis, making the patient a good candidate for hair transplantation.
+The study suggested that if the radiation dose is kept under 16 Gy at a depth of 5 mm, the incidence of radiation-induced cicatricial alopecia could be avoided or significantly reduced.

 Discuss this study in the Community →